freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/12/2022 "A week isn't enough time to claim!"
+Answer: You had a week (facepalm)

++ 01/11/2022 "Hey is this project dead?"
+Says the same guy who asked 6 months ago.
+Answer: Nope

 + 01/10/2022 "You've just been rugged!"
 [Says the manchild who drops into discord after selling 6 months ago] Answer: Nope

 + 01/09/2022 "HEX is a scam."
 Answer: Shows chart